cairo-book/cairo-book/src/ch03-03-custom-data-structures.md

 ```

 The code uses the `insert` and `get` methods to access the values in the
 `Felt252Dict<T>`.
-To push an element at the top of the stack, the `push`
+To push an element to the top of the stack, the `push`
-function inserts the element in the dict at index `len` - and increases the
+function inserts the element in the dict at index `len` and increases the
 `len` field of the stack to keep track of the position of the stack top.
 To
 remove a value, the `pop` function retrieves the last value at position `len-1`
 and then decreases the value of `len` to update the position of the stack top